Great places to stay in Siem Reap

 Build a future

-Part of the training includes hosting guests in the few rooms above the (amazing) restaurant, which are simply decorated, clean and very good value at $20 per night.
-At that price, you're doing more than securing comfy accommodation; you're building someone's ability to grasp their own future, which is worth so much more in the long run.
-On that note, it's worth remembering that sometimes the staff may struggle with their developing English skills especially at the beginning of the school year, and they may make the odd mistake.
-But I can't describe the happiness you'll take home with you knowing that you can play a part in helping them to help themselves build a future of their own making.
+Part of the training includes hosting guests in the few rooms above the (amazing) restaurant, which are simply decorated, clean and very good value with rooms from $20 per night for a standard double.
+At that price, you’re doing more than securing comfortable, air con accommodation within a stone’s throw of the centre of town; you’re building someone’s ability to grasp their own future, which is worth so much more in the long run.
+On that note, it’s worth remembering that sometimes the staff may struggle with their developing English skills especially at the beginning of the school year, and they may make the odd mistake.
+But I can’t describe the happiness you’ll take home with you knowing that you can play a part in helping them to help themselves build a future of their own making.

 155, Phoum Tapoul

 If you’re into more homely fare, then Rosy’s Guesthouse could be the place for you.
 The love child of a young English couple who met and fell head over heels in Siem Reap, Rosy’s is a sort of home away from home for many.

 Rosy and homely.

 Like its owners, Rosy is down to earth and straightforward, but thoughtful and also enormous fun on the monthly charity quiz nights.
 The bar area has a pool table, and two large flat-screen TVs for catching up on sports and the occasional movie nights.
 For the hungry, Rosy’s beef and Guinness pies are the stuff of local legend.
 Travellers with children will be thrilled by theKids Room downstairs, which is stocked with toys, soft flooring, a blackboard wall, books, and anything else the owners can get their hands on.
 It is always being added to.

 Rooms at Rosy’s range are simple but comfortable, ranging from $9 for the budget rooms with shared bathroom and $15 to $35 for the rooms.